-While you work with your child’s doctors to find appropriate therapy providers, ask about therapy and mutual support groups for yourself.
-Some therapy for families of children with autism may be covered by your health insurance.
+Ask your child’s care team about therapy and mutual support groups for yourself.
+Some therapy for families of autistic children may be covered by your health insurance.
 Support groups are typically free, but you can work with an individual or family counselor to find the right one for you, and your insurance will likely cover those family or individual therapy sessions.

 Autism Support Groups in Specific States

 Each state boasts a variety of support groups for parents of children with autism, and you can find support groups in your state by using the resources above.

 Here are some options in the following states:

 Autism Parent Support Group